EBI-Metagenomics/notebooks/README.md

 ```

 Serve `_site` at `http://localhost:9000` in a second terminal first.
 This check downloads the
-runtimes and packages and is separate from the retired Jupyter/Jest suite.
+runtimes and packages.

-## Legacy material
+## Notebook archive

-`src/notebooks`, `src/templates`, `docker/Dockerfile`, `dependencies`,
-`shiny-proxy`, the Jupyter extensions and the old `tests` suite are retained for
+[notebooks_archive](notebooks_archive/) preserves notebooks with material not yet
+covered by the browser examples.
+They are non-functional historical references,
-historical reference.
-They are excluded from the site's render list and active
+excluded from the site and CI execution; only their `.ipynb` files are retained.
-CI.
-They are not supported launch paths; many use API v1 or MGnifyR.
-Do not revive
-the old container builds as part of documentation development.

 ### Docs authoring guidance